Q: I’ve got a lot of the symptoms I’ve seen listed. What tests should I ask my doctor for if I think I’m going through early menopause?

 Synthetic HRT is, as you’d expect, hormone replacement made from synthetic sources.
 But (here’s where it gets tricky), Premarin — which is made from a natural source (horse urine) isn’t technically considered a “natural” because it isn’t exactly the same as the estrogen that is made in your body.
 However, some individuals argue that the synthetics — particularly synthetic progesterone, or progestin — seem to be associated with a greater number of risks and a higher number of side effects than their bioidentical counterparts. (source)

 On the whole, evidence is lacking to support the claim that bioidentical hormones are superior and much more research is needed on the matter.
-For now, most doctors and scientists agree that bioidentical hormones are not the elixir they’re made out to be.
+For now, most doctors and scientists agree that bioidentical hormones are not the elixir they’re made out to be by some.

 Which is better?